owainlewis/awesome-artificial-intelligence/README.md

 * [Intelligent agents and paradigms for AI](https://youtu.be/7o2GzSj86e8?t=3457)
 * [The Unreasonable Effectiveness Of Deep Learning](https://www.youtube.com/watch?v=sc-KbuZqGkI) - The Director of Facebook's AI Research, Dr. Yann LeCun gives a talk on deep convolutional neural networks and their applications to machine learning and computer vision
 * [AWS Machine Learning in Motion](https://www.manning.com/livevideo/aws-machine-learning-in-motion)- This interactive liveVideo course gives you a crash course in using AWS for machine learning, teaching you how to build a fully-working predictive algorithm.
+* [Deep Learning with R in Motion](https://www.manning.com/livevideo/deep-learning-with-r-in-motion)-Deep Learning with R in Motion teaches you to apply deep learning to text and images using the powerful Keras library and its R language interface.
+* [Grokking Deep Learning in Motion](https://www.manning.com/livevideo/grokking-deep-learning-in-motion)-Grokking Deep Learning in Motion will not just teach you how to use a single library or framework, you’ll actually discover how to build these algorithms completely from scratch!
 ## Learning

 * [Deep Learning.
 Methods And Applications](http://research.microsoft.com/pubs/209355/DeepLearning-NowPublishing-Vol7-SIG-039.pdf) Free book from Microsoft Research